Mentorship Programs in Shared Services

 - Mentoring is very helpful for employee development and engagement.

 - People can either request a mentor by name or ask for a mentor to be assigned.
 Those that ‘opt in’ to the mentoring program are generally more satisfied with their career.

-- We have companywide Mentoring program…but specifically in SSC we have not carved out mentoring as a separate program.
+- We have a companywide Mentoring program…but specifically in SSC, we have not carved out mentoring as a separate program.

 - We started the formal mentoring program this year with a total of 10 new hires (before mentoring was very informal).
 Giving it structure helped mentors manage their mentoring time more effectively and focus on areas they identified of concern, work with their leaders on setting actions and own their mentee’s performance until the end of the program.
 For mentees a great onboarding experience and for mentors a way to add value / a growth experience.

 - We have a mentoring element as part of our Shared Services leadership development program, so formal mentoring is only available to a portion of shared services employees.
 So far it has been successful and well received, but it is only in its first year, so difficult to fully assess its impact and value at this stage.

 As companies look to invest in training and development to ensure employees are able to increase their skills and contributions to the company, and at the same time achieve personal job enrichment objectives, one approach that is often overlooked is to have a robust and formal mentoring program in place to allow more experienced employees to guide the development of employees who are earlier in their careers.
 With a modest investment, results can be significant, for both the mentor and the mentee.